dymmond/edgy/docs/queries/queries.md

 !!!
 Warning
     The `columns` refers to the columns of the underlying SQLAlchemy table.

+All the operations you would normally do in SQLAlchemy syntax, are allowed here.

 ### Limit

 Limiting the number of results.
 The `LIMIT` in SQL.